TypeFox/typir/packages/typir-langium/README.md

 }
 ```

+After creating the Langium services (which contain the Typir serivces now) and storing them in a variable like `langiumServices`, the Typir services need to be initialized with `initializeLangiumTypirServices(langiumServices, langiumServices.typir)`.

 The actual type system for your Langium-based language is defined as an implementation of the interface `LangiumTypeSystemDefinition`:

 ```typescript